davekilian/terracast/docs/architecture.md

 - Transaction coordinators contact L0-1-2 partitions as needed
 - Realtime routing system integrated at the L0 layer
 - Distributed transaction to replicate routes across all hash partitions
+- Distributed joins are partitioned at L2 with L0-1 broadcasts
 - Like druid, our node role names are realtime (L0-1) and historical (L2)
 - Point read by primary key contacts realtime by hash, historical by partition map
 - Other reads go to all realtimes, associated historicals, snapshot isolated